 Our guide showed us many medicinal plants in the jungle that are used by the local tribal populations.
-Who have been residing in these jungles since time immemorial.
+Who has been residing in these jungles since time immemorial?
 For example Anti-Malaria plant like Chloroxylon Swietania, locally known as Bhira.

 Spotted doves had a quite presence in these jungles.
 Black Ibis, Drongos, Cormorants and Lap wigs were also seen mostly in flight.
 Peacocks ready to shed their feathers ran around adding their brightness to the jungle.

-Monkeys – common monkey as well as the Hanuman Langurs were found with their little ones clinging in to them or some of them hugging the trees.
+Monkeys – common monkey, as well as the Hanuman Langurs, were found with their little ones clinging onto them or some of them hugging the trees.
 At one place we found a huge bunch of them drinking water from a pond, and then admiring their own reflection.

 Watch this video of the Sloth Bear I managed to capture at Bandhavgarh.